Meehan family honors cardiologist father John J. Meehan ’43 with endowment of program honing students’ experience into medical school success.

 The purpose of the Health Professions Advisory Committee (HPAC) is to assist students who are applying to medical, dental, optometery, veterinary and podiatry schools by providing a formal mock-application process, including an interview, to serve as a preliminary review of credentials.
 The committee decides what level of endorsement a student will receive in his/her Committee Letter of Recommendation from the university, which will be combined with a student's faculty letters of recommendation and then submitted on behalf of each student to the relevant application service.

-The twelve members who serve on HPAC are drawn from science, social science, and humanities departments and the Health Professions Advisor serves as Chair of the group.
+The faculty members who serve on HPAC are drawn from science, social science, and humanities departments and the Health Professions Advisor serves as Chair of the group.

 There are several clubs and organizations at Saint Joseph's for you to engage in to develop your interests in pursuing a career in the health professions.